abyssDS/sfmlWiki/Tutorial:-SFML-for-iOS.md

 ```
 git clone https://github.com/SFML/SFML.git SFML
 ```
-This will create a folder named _SFML_ containing all the files we need for CMake.
+This will create a folder named "SFML" containing all the files we need for CMake.

 Use these commands to create folders we will use:
 ```